This 16-Year-Old Is In Critical Condition After Being Shot In The Hallway Of Her High School

 A male student, aged 14, was also injured in the shooting.
 He's in a stable condition.

-Rohdin said she'd spoken with Willey's mother, and that she'd told the family she'd been allowed to see Willey and that the teen is stable and in the Intensive Care Unit of a local hospital.
+Rohdin said she'd spoken with Willey's mother, and that she'd told the family she'd been allowed to see Willey and that the teen is stable and in the intensive care unit of a local hospital.
 The family is from Lexington Park, Maryland.

 "Hoping that she is fighting through, not getting any worse," said Rohdin, 27.

-Willey’s paternal grandmother, Donna Newman Christopher, posted on Facebook Tuesday afternoon that Willey had been shot in the head and that the family "didn’t know anything yet."
+Willey’s paternal grandmother, Donna Newman Christopher, posted on Facebook Tuesday afternoon that Willey had been shot in the head and that the family didn’t know anything yet.

 A high school junior, Willey is the second oldest of nine kids.
 Her older brother also attends Great Mills High School, where he is a senior, said Rohdin.